 Part of its popularity, aside from its reputation of having 300 days of sunshine throughout the year, is due to the prestigious title of Les Plus Beaux Villages de France or the Most Beautiful Villages of France.
 Currently, there are 157 villages spread across France that get to claim this title.
 To be deemed Les Plus Beaux Villages de France, it considers the size (maximum population of 2,000 inhabitants), the number of protected monuments of historical significance (at least 2), and yes of course, its attractiveness.

 It began as a way to protect and promote the heritage of communities and villages across France in the early 1980s.
 A way to rejuvenate these small villages – making them attractive places for locals to live and stay rather than moving to bigger cities.
 It worked!
 It also captured the interest of the tourism industry.
-Another decade later, along came Peter Mayle’s famous book, A Year in Provence, and this once quiet region became flooded with tourists.

 Many people, me included, plan their itineraries around visiting Les Plus Beaux Villages de France.
-So, when we decided to visit the region of Provence-Alpes-Côte d’Azur, I immediately knew I wanted to go to the heart of Provence, the department of Vaucluse, as it has the greatest number of Les Plus Beaux Villages de France, which has 7 of these villages all in close proximity to each other.
+So, when I decided to visit the region of Provence-Alpes-Côte d’Azur, I immediately knew I wanted to go to the heart of Provence, the department of Vaucluse, as it has the greatest number of Les Plus Beaux Villages de France, which has 7 of these villages all in close proximity to each other.

 This is very tiny, yet pretty village, has a fair number of ancient picturesque streets perfect for wandering.
 Built on a small rock formation, all the buildings are made of the same pale beige colour stone and feature ancient doorways.
 There are an abundance of flowers and gardens spotted throughout this village.
 This sleepy village offers wonderful Luberon valley views and is perfect for photography lovers and garden enthusiasts.